authify/authify-web/README.md

 ### The JWT Payload

-At this point, the user is logged in and the integrated application knows some value things about them because of the JWT.
+At this point, the user is logged in and the integrated application knows some valuable things about them because of the JWT.

 The JWT includes two components that may be useful to an application integrated with Authify: `user` and `scopes`.